MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 For more information about configuring Defender for Endpoint connectivity, see [Connectivity Requirements](../protect/mde-security-integration.md#connectivity-requirements)

-Allow the following hostnames through your firewall to support Security Management for Defender for Endpoint.
+Allow the following hostnames through your firewall to support Defender for Endpoint security settings management.
 For communication between clients and the cloud service:
 - \*.dm.microsoft.com - The use of a wildcard supports the cloud-service endpoints that are used for enrollment, check-in, and reporting, and which can change as the service scales.